-CBC is short for Cannabichromene which is lesser known chemical naturally found in cannabis plants.
-Similar to CBD it is one of the 113 cannabinoids found in the plant and extracted for therapeutic uses.
+CBC is short for Cannabichromene, which is a lesser-known chemical naturally found in cannabis plants.
+Similar to CBD, it is one of the 113 cannabinoids found in the plant and extracted for therapeutic uses.

 What Are The Effects of CBC?

 Few studies have been done on CBC.
-A 2010 study found that CBC along with cannabidiol and tetrahydrocannabinol have antidepressant effects as well as neurogenesis properties.
+A 2010 study found that CBC, along with cannabidiol and tetrahydrocannabinol, has antidepressant effects as well as neurogenesis properties.
 Few studies with CBC in isolation have been conducted.

-In mice one of the most pronounced effects are anti-inflammatory properties, however this was done with the presence of THC, which is usually removed for OTC CBC oils, so whether the anti-inflammatory effects were directly a result of the CBC or synergistic function between CBC and THC have yet to be determined.
+In mice, one of the most pronounced effects is anti-inflammatory properties.
+However, this was done with the presence of THC, which is usually removed for OTC CBC oils, so whether the anti-inflammatory effects were directly a result of the CBC or synergistic function between CBC and THC have yet to be determined.

-Users of CBC oil state that it can help with:
+Users of CBC oil state that it can help with the following:

 - Acne and other skin dysfunctions